Bioconductor/bioconductor.org/content/help/workflows/gene-regulation-tfbs.md

 </center>
 <br>

-The GAT1/JASPAR motif is very similar to DAL80's GATAA motif, and thus consistent with the Georis claim that GAT1 and DAL80 compete for binding.
-The JASPAR and UniPROBE motifs are similar, but differ in length.
+The GAT1-JASPAR motif is very similar to DAL80's GATAA motif, and thus consistent with the Georis claim that GAT1 and DAL80 compete for binding.
+The GAT1-ScerTF and GAT1-UniPROBE motifs are similar, but differ in length.
 They are reverse complements of the canonical <b>GATAA</b> motif.

 To match motifs in a promoter, these steps are required: